YZ-26/CS231n/README.md

 # CS231n
-Stanford University CS231n: Deep Learning for Computer Vision
+This is my solution to the Stanford University CS231n: Deep Learning for Computer Vision course.